SAP-samples/btp-end-to-end-scenario-use-cases/cap-app-with-agent/document/add-remote-service/extend-app-cf.md

       this.remoteService = await cds.connect.to('RemoteService');
       ```

-   * Add the custom handler after the *onCustomerRead* method created in above step:
+   * Add the custom handler after the **onCustomerRead** method created in above step:

+      This handler keeps the local `Customers` entity in sync whenever an incident is created or updated with a customer reference.
+After the main incident operation completes, it reads the selected Business Partner from the remote S/4HANA service (including email and phone), maps the nested response to flat fields, and then upserts the customer in the local database.

+      This way, the incident flow stays unchanged for the user, while customer details are cached locally in the background for follow-up use.

       ```js
       async onCustomerCache(req, next) {